 1. Select the final product (which includes the Masked Displacement band), and from the menu bar, navigate to Raster > Subset.

-2. Select the Band Subset tab and select only the Masked Displacement, coh and displacement bands.
+2. Select the Band Subset tab and select only the Masked Displacement, coh, and displacement bands.
 Note that if you only select the Masked Displacement band, S1TBX pops up a window prompting you to select the reference datasets (coherence and displacement) as well.

 3. Click <OK> to generate the subset.
-The output will be prefixed with subset and added to the Product Explorer.
+The output will be prefixed with a subset and added to the Product Explorer.